SamuelWhitton/natural-daina/README.md

 ### Constructor Methods, Instance Methods and Type Methods

 Constructor methods are unique because they cannot explicitly return a value like other methods.
-A constructors job is to construct and return a new object of the type matching the class they are within.
+A constructors job is to construct and return a new object of the type matching the class.
 However, a constructor method can have input objects.
-In the following example, a constructor called **newHatContainer** is defined for **[HatContainer]** which takes a parameter of type **[Hat]** and assigns it as an instance object
+In the following example, a constructor called **newHatContainer** is defined for **[HatContainer]** which takes an input of type **[Hat]** and assigns it as an instance object
 ```
 [HatContainer] (Hat)
     [Hat] hat